lix-project/lix/doc/manual/src/language/derivations.md

   - The temporary directory is removed (unless the `-K` option was specified).

-  - If the build was successful, Nix scans each output path for references to input paths by looking for the hash parts of the input paths.
-Since these are potential runtime dependencies, Nix registers them as dependencies of the output paths.
+  - If the build was successful, Lix scans each output path for references to input paths by looking for the hash parts of the input paths.
+Since these are potential runtime dependencies, Lix registers them as dependencies of the output paths.

-  - After the build, Nix sets the last-modified timestamp on all files in the build result to 1 (00:00:01 1/1/1970 UTC), sets the group to the default group, and sets the mode of the file to 0444 or 0555 (i.e., read-only, with execute permission enabled if the file was originally executable).
+  - After the build, Lix sets the last-modified timestamp on all files in the build result to 1 (00:00:01 1/1/1970 UTC), sets the group to the default group, and sets the mode of the file to 0444 or 0555 (i.e., read-only, with execute permission enabled if the file was originally executable).
 Note that possible `setuid` and `setgid` bits are cleared.
-Setuid and setgid programs are not currently supported by Nix.
-This is because the Nix archives used in deployment have no concept of ownership information, and because it makes the build result dependent on the user performing the build.
+Setuid and setgid programs are not currently supported by Lix.
+This is because the Lix archives used in deployment have no concept of ownership information, and because it makes the build result dependent on the user performing the build.